The Insurance Disputes Law Review: USA

 Similar coverage disputes may arise in connection with pending cases against oil and gas industry giants, who face civil and regulatory litigation over their alleged role in global warming.
 Litigation has also been filed against the federal government and various state governments based on the alleged failure to safeguard the environment.
 To the extent that these defendants seek insurance coverage, complicated issues pertaining to justiciability, fortuity, actual property damage and trigger and allocation of coverage are likely to follow.

 The opioid epidemic has given rise to mass litigation against pharmaceutical manufacturers and distributors, often brought by local, state and federal government agencies seeking to recover the enormous expenses that have resulted from opioid addiction.
 These lawsuits have, in turn, spurred coverage suits against insurers for defence and indemnification of the underlying claims.
-Courts have begun to address the extent to which opioid epidemic claims trigger a general liability insurer's contractual obligations.
+Over the past year, courts have begun to address the extent to which opioid epidemic claims trigger a general liability insurer's contractual obligations.

 The global spread of the novel coronavirus disease (covid-19) has had major impacts on businesses, financial markets and international commerce, which in turn, has led to a flood of suits against insurers for coverage of losses.
 A central issue in this emerging area of coverage litigation is whether there has been physical damage to insured property.
 The physical damage requirement is inherent in most business interruption provisions, which insure against a loss of business income caused by covered physical damage to the insured's own property.
 A physical loss requirement is also included in most civil authority provisions, which cover loss of income resulting from restrictions on access to insured premises by a government or civil authority.